Home

 It’s time to make our rat move!
 Let’s create a new script that handles both running and jumping.

-In the Assets folder, right-click and create a new C# script.
+In the Assets folder, right-click and create a new MonoBehaviour script.
 Name it PlayerMove.
-This script will use Rigidbody2D to move the player using built-in physics.
-We’ll also add jump support by applying force on the Y-axis.
+This script will use the Rigidbody2D component to move the player with Unity's built-in physics.
+We'll also add jumping by applying a force along the Y-axis.
+To detect whether the player is on the ground, we'll use Physics2D.OverlapPoint.
+Actually, using OverlapCircle or OverlapBox would give a more reliable ground check, but for understanding the basic platformer principle, OverlapPoint is enough for now.

 using System.Collections;